Terrain-following radar: Integration and use

 On aircraft with more than one crew, the radar is normally used by the navigator and this allows the pilot to focus on other aspects of the flight besides the extremely intensive task of low flying itself.
 Most aircraft allow the pilot to also select the ride "hardness" with a cockpit switch, to choose between how closely the aircraft tries to keep itself close to the ground and the forces exerted on the pilot.

 Some aircraft such as the Tornado IDS have two separate radars, with the smaller one used for terrain-following.
-However more modern aircraft such as the Rafale with phased array radars have a single antenna that can be used to look forward and at the ground, by electronically steering the beams.
+However, more modern aircraft such as the Rafale with phased array radars have a single antenna that can be used to look forward and at the ground, by electronically steering the beams.

 Other uses

 Terrain-following radar is sometimes used by civilian aircraft that map the ground and wish to maintain a constant height over it.

 Military helicopters may also have terrain-following radar.
 Due to their lower speed and high maneuverability, helicopters are normally able to fly lower than fixed-wing aircraft.

+Systems are now available that mount to commercial UAV's, allowing the carriage of Ground Penetrating Radar or magnetometry sensors for sub-surface survey.
+This is being exploited in finding unexploded ordnance and in archaeology.